 Let’s say that you don’t have the time or the expertise to create your own infographics.
 So then Visually is all you have been looking for.
 With this tool, you can be in touch with over 1000 hand-picked freelance designers, writers, and developers, get a quote with them and create an infographic that will stand out.
 Or, if you are just looking for ideas, you certainly should check their excellent portfolio.

 Promising to transform boring content into something beautiful and easy to understand, Visme has features ready to engage your readers.
-It is also a responsive tool that will allow you to create a piece once and to present it on your computer, mobile or tablet.
-It gives you privacy control tool so that you can make your content public, private, or password protected, and accesses your infographics from anywhere you are.
-Other options include adding video, control playback, and upload audio or record voice over right inside the editor.
+It is also a responsive tool that will allow you to create a piece once and present it on your computer, mobile, or tablet.
+It gives you a privacy control tool so that you can make your content public, private, or password protected, and accesses your infographics from anywhere you are.
+Other options include adding video, controlling playback, and uploading audio or recording voice-over right inside the editor.

 But if all that you need is to create diagrams in a collaborative way, it is time for you to check Creately.
 With this tool, you will have access to over 50 diagrams, features to help you to get the work done faster, plus thousands of examples and shapes libraries.
 Creately is ready for real-time collaboration and comes with plugins for Confluence, JIRA, and FogBuzz.
 It is also integrated with Google Apps and Chrome Store, and you can use it online and offline.

-If you want to have a taste of the super powerful tool called Tableau Software, you can start with their free version, the Tableau Public.
+If you want to have a taste of the super powerful tool called Tableau Software, you can start with their free version, Tableau Public.
 This is a desktop solution available for Android and Mac, and you can easily create professional-looking infographics with it using their Drag & Drop tools.
-You will also get 1GB of storage space, so you can storage your creations and shared it with the world – just have in mind that this is a public library, so everybody will have access to your infographic.
+You will also get 1GB of storage space, so you can store your creations and share them with the world – just have in mind that this is a public library, so everybody will have access to your infographic.

 If you want to create well-designed infographics, you have plenty of options of tools at your disposal.
 From those with only basic features to others at a professional level, you will find something that will meet your expectations very easily.

-So, start creating your infographics right now, and enjoy the benefits that they will bring to the on the traffic of your website, blog or social media post.
+So, start creating your infographics right now, and enjoy the benefits that they will bring to the traffic to your website, blog, or social media post.